Object-Oriented Programming – Parents and Children

 This post is going to be a short abstract about the concept of parents and children in object-oriented programming (OOP).

-The first thing of which people new to OOP need to be aware of is that parents and children are not handled as logical parents and children, they are handled more like biological parents and children.
+The first thing that people new to OOP need to be aware of is that parents and children are not handled as logical parents and children, they are handled more like biological parents and children.

 It is best to think of the parent/child relationship in OOP as a concept of “inheritance” rather than a concept of containers and contained elements.